DavidDeveloperF/netwrokconnectiontracking/README.md

         tried changing location to Sheen Gate
         this is Android 10, so lots more logging - see EXCEL

-Bugs:   look like the detail display is only looking at workingCV and that alwys has default values
+Bugs:   look like the detail display is only looking at workingCV and that alawys has default values
     - check swipe left/right    - LOOKS OK ??
         added to temp debug code to update location and see what displays
-        todo: still getting obscure error on SIM card permission going to Commit anyway.... (just in case - laptop has no batttery fitted tonight)
+        todo: still getting obscure error on SIM card permission going to Commit anyway.... (just in case - laptop has no battery fitted tonight)

 Ver 1.0.1+1
 ============

 OK - did the stpes below and about to save/commit BEFORE I actually try running the firebase stuff
 todo:  Android 8.0 - so the Nexus 5x - asked for permission to phone and permission for location    GOOD
-todo:  on Nexus seems liek the Netwrok widget works
+todo:  on Nexus seems like the Network widget works
 todo:  on Nexus the NetworkDetails is NOT working - seems to only be displaying default values

 FIREBASE --- FIREBASE ---FIREBASE --- FIREBASE ---FIREBASE --- FIREBASE ---FIREBASE --- FIREBASE ---FIREBASE --- FIREBASE ---